Contemporary-Physicslab/Labsafety/Introduction.md

 - special cold-insulating gloves that are loose enough to be able to remove them immediately if liquid nitrogen accidentally splashes in
 - loose-fitting work jackets that can be removed immediately

 Practical work with cryogenic substances with shorts, open shoes or loose-fitting boots is not permitted.
 The risks are too high for that.
-Also see the extensive description on the theme [cryogenic substances] (Cryogenes.md).
+Also see the extensive description on the theme [cryogenic substances](#Cryogenes.md).

 ### Lasers